colinta/teacup/README.md

 frame calculation formulas and springs and struts.
 Your frame code would still be cluttered, just cluttered in a different way.

-#### [Motion-Layout][motion-layout]
+### [Motion-Layout][motion-layout]

-If you are using Nick Quaranto's motion-layout gem, you can use it from within a `UIViewController`.
-Then benefit is that the stylenames assigned to your views will be used in the dictionary that the ASCII-based system relies on.
+If you are using Nick Quaranto's motion-layout gem, you can use it from within any class that includes `Teacup::Layout`.
+Then benefit is that the Teacup stylenames assigned to your views will be used in the dictionary that the ASCII-based system relies on.

 ```ruby
 layout do